 \section{Applications}

 In this section we consider a few applications of our main result.
 First we prove that a random graph with widely differing edge probabilities is quasi-random, if none of the edge probabilities are too small.
 In this case the vertex weights will all be one, but edges will have different weights.
 Then we show examples where vertices have different weights.
-We will also consider the relation of weighted regularity and volume regularity.
+We will consider the relation of weighted regularity and volume regularity.
 We define the `natural weighting' of $K_n,$ and prove a weighted version of the Erd\H{o}s-Stone theorem for this weighting.
 Finally, we show how to partially control the non-exceptional set by natural weightings.